Pulsar Portable Generator Reviews: Top 5 Compared and Reviewed

 Runtime

 Always try to buy a generator featuring a fuel-efficient engine to get extended runtime.
 But if you are buying a conventional generator, make sure it has a big fuel tank.
-Bigger fuel tanks give higher runtime than smaller fuel tanks.
+More giant fuel tanks give higher runtime than smaller fuel tanks.
 Also, the amount of load applied changes runtime.
-At a 25% load, your generator will give a different runtime than at 50% or 100%.
+At a 25% load, your generator will provide a different runtime than at 50% or 100%.

 Safety